threefoldtech/home/wiki/contribution/development_process.md

 - Complete Work: Ensure that the work is complete as defined in the project requirements.
 Address any outstanding issues before marking the PR as ready for review.
 - Thorough Testing: Verify that the code has undergone thorough testing.
 Include details about the testing strategy and results in the PR description.
 - Documentation: Confirm that the changes are well-documented.
 Documentation should not only explain how the code works but also guide future developers on its usage and maintenance.
+- Provide constructive feedback and suggestions for improvement.
 - Address Feedback: Be responsive to feedback from reviewers.
 Address comments and concerns promptly to facilitate a smooth review process.
 - Code Style and Standards: Ensure that the code follows established style guidelines and coding standards.
 Consistent formatting contributes to maintainability.
 - Status Checks: Ensure that automated status checks, such as continuous integration (CI) tests, pass successfully before merging.
+- The Author should be the one merging the Pull Request, given their responsibility to keep their issues updated as well.

 By adhering to these best practices, you contribute to a collaborative and efficient development process, fostering a culture of high-quality code and effective communication within the team.

 ### Commits